 - All subgrants must be closed.

 - Once all work has been completed, bills are paid, and the Federal share has been reimbursed, the applicant organization should complete and submit a

-- IEMA will review the closeout documents submitted, process any necessary payment and send a letter to the applicant closing the subgrant.
+- IEMA will review the closeout documents submitted, perform any final inspections, process any necessary payment, and send a letter to the applicant closing the subgrant.